Danack/Configurator/README.md

 `configurate [-p|--phpsettings="..."] [-j|--jssettings="..."] input output environment`

 -p - a comma separated list of PHP data files.
 Each need to return an array of data.
 -j - a comma separated list of JSON data files.
-input - the input template file.
+-y - a comma separated list of YAML files. input - the input template file.
 output - the output file to write.
 environment - a comma separated list of environment settings to apply.